 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must be aware that the Commission approved $1,319,162,553 to be allocated to all Boards for CCS.
+NLF: Boards must notify staff that the Commission approved $1,319,162,553 to be allocated to all Boards for CCS in BCY 2025.
 The allocation includes the state-mandated 2 percent quality set aside totaling $26,383,251, and the remainder, $1,163,378,141, supports CCS financial assistance (subsidies).

-NLF: Boards must be aware that the Commission set BCY 2025 child care performance targets for each Board as detailed in Attachment 1: Board Contract Year 2025 Child Care Allocations, Distributions, and Average Children Served per Day Target.
+NLF: Boards must notify staff that the Commission set BCY 2025 child care performance targets for each Board as detailed in Attachment 1: Board Contract Year 2025 Child Care Allocations, Distributions, and Average Children Served per Day Target.
 The two contracted measures include the following:

 Average number of children served per day